KIRTIRAJ4327/SmartNutri_terraHacks/QUICK_START.md

 Get NutriScan running in 5 minutes!
 This guide gets you from zero to analyzing receipts quickly.

-## ⚡ Super Quick Setup (For Testing)
+## ⚡ Setup Instructions

-The app works immediately with mock data - no API keys required for testing!
+Follow these steps to get NutriScan running:

 ### 1. Install Dependencies
 ```bash